Costco Ribeye Steaks (Amazing) Price + 137°F Best Cook

 |130° F||86.42 Minutes|

 |165° F||1.64 Seconds|

 There is a lot of differing information about ribeye steak’s exact calories and nutritional information, but typically a 4-ounce serving will have about 300 calories.
 Those calories will be from 21 grams of fat, 0 grams of carbs, and 28 grams of protein.

 This is a standard nutritional profile for beef.
 The high-fat content will come from the high amount of fat and intramuscular fat that is prevalent throughout the USDA Prime Costco Ribeye.

 Product Name: Kirkland Signature Ribeye Steak (USDA Prime)

 Location Within Costco: Meat & Seafood

 Price Per Pound: $15.99

-The USDA Prime Ribeye from Costco is an amazing steak at a very good and fair price.
-The ribeye is top notch quality and is a great alternative to eating out.
+The USDA Prime Ribeye from Costco is a wonderful steak at an excellent and fair price.
+The ribeye is top-notch and a great alternative to eating out.

 Value - 8/10